vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Lighting/Light Limits/Built-In/Forward.md

-## Light Limits - Built-in: Forward
+## Light limits - Built-in: forward
 ### Description
 Forward rendering is lighting strategy that manually handles the rendering of lights individually on a per-object basis.
 These lights are prioritised based on their Importance, brightness, and distance.